 Fast Track: Get Schengen visa in advance

-Citizens of Australia, EEA, Swiss, US, Spain, Greece, Ireland, Italy, Iceland, and other countries who are part of the Schengen system don’t need a visa to roam around Portugal, but only for nine days.
+Citizens of Australia, EEA, Belgium, the US, Spain, Greece, Germany, Luxembourg, Iceland, and other countries who are part of the Schengen system don’t need a visa to roam around Portugal, but only for nine days.

 Accommodation in Portugal